VictoriaEdem/WeRateDogs_Data_Wrangling_and_Analysis/README.md

   * What factors are important for us to know in order to predict if a patient will show up for their scheduled appointment?

 ## Process
-1. Installation of Python and Anaconda, plus the following libraries:
+1. Having already installed Python and Anaconda, I use the following libraries:
    * pandas
    * NumPy
+   * requests
-   * Matplotlib
+   * json
+2. Gathering Data
+3. Assessing Data
+4. Cleaning Data
+5. Storing Data
+6. Analyzing, and visualizing data
+7. Reporting on - data wrangling efforts, data analyses and visualizations.

 2. Data Wrangling
    * Data Assessment
    * Data Cleaning
 3. Exploratory Data Analysis
 4. Conclusions

-## Conclusions
+## Insights
   * Women take better care of their health when compared to men.
   * Hypertension in a patient increases inclination to show up for appointments.
   * Age is a factor that causes patients to show up for their appointments.
 Babies and elderly patients have the most show ups to appointment.